-Effective June 15, 2006 (Amended March \\\, 2017)
+Effective June 15, 2006 (Amended August 1 March , 2017)

-By signature to the separate document: "User Agreement for Electronic Case Filing" and/or "User Agreement for Electronic Case Filing (Bankruptcy Division)," the User acknowledges and agrees to be bound by the following Administrative Procedures for Electronic Filing and Electronic Service for the United States District Court for the Northern Mariana Islands.
+By signature to the separate documents: "User Agreement for Electronic Case Filing" and/or "User Agreement for Electronic Case Filing (Bankruptcy Division)," or "User Agreement for E-mail Filing," the User acknowledges and agrees to be bound by the following Administrative Procedures for Electronic Filing and Electronic Service for the United States District Court for the Northern Mariana Islands.3

-The Federal Rules of Procedure (Civil Rule 5(e), also incorporated into the Federal Rules of Criminal Procedure through Criminal Rule 49(d)), provide that a court may, by local rule, permit filing, signing and verification of documents by electronic means.
+The Federal Rules of Procedure (Civil Rule 5(de)(3), also incorporated into the Federal Rules of Criminal Procedure through Criminal Rule 49(d)), provide that a court may, by local rule, permit filing, signing and verification of documents by electronic means.
 The Federal Rules of Criminal Procedure also provide that service upon an attorney or upon a party must be made in the manner provided in civil actions (Criminal Rule 49(b), incorporating Civil Rule 5(b)).
 The Federal Rules of Procedure also authorize each district court to make and amend rules governing its practice (Civil Rule 83(a) and Criminal Rule 57(a)(1)).

-The U.S. District Court for the Northern Mariana Islands has authorized filing, signing, verification and service of documents by electronic means through its Local Rule 5.1.
+The U.S. District Court for the Northern Mariana Islands has authorized filing, signing, verification and service of documents by electronic means through its Local Rule 5.1 and by e-mail filing pursuant to LR 5.3.

 The term "Electronic Filing System" refers to this court's "Case Management / Electronic Case Filing (CM/ECF)" system that receives documents filed in electronic form.
-The term "Filing User" refers to those who have a court-issued log-in and password to file documents electronically.
+The term "Filing User" refers to those who have a court-issued log-in and password to file documents electronically or to e-mail filers where appropriate.